alamansky/.dotfiles/README.md

 # dotfiles

-Dotfiles and general program management for Linux.
+Dotfiles and general program management for Ubuntu Linux.

 ## Instructions